CDCA Dental Exam Schedule

 - The disinfectant towelettes are used to clean all working surfaces of the cubicle.
 The towelettes should also be used to wipe down the amalgamator, curing light, cavitron unit and the tote they are stored in.

 - Barriers to include blue wrap, papers for the counter top, head rest covers, patient napkins with disposable napkin chains and large plastic sleeves for the bracket tray are located in each clinic.
 Plastic sleeves for the saliva ejector and air/water syringe are located in the cubicle.
 The plastic sleeves are secured to the air/water syringe and saliva ejector using an ortho elastic also provided in the cubicle.

-- Disposable safety glasses will be provided for your patient.
+- Safety glasses will be provided for your patient.
 These are available at the dispensing desk.